mohamedshehabeldean/Winton/README.md

-own skill, so that customers begin to communicate with him to implement their need and as the beauty of his work increases, more projects will come to him, for example, in terms of designing independent drawings, this may come in the form of images you have developed, and perhaps some `#ffffff`pieces of art, as well as samples of previous works.`#ffffff`
+own skill, so that customers begin to communicate with him to implement their need and as the beauty of his work increases, more projects will come to him, for example, in terms of designing independent drawings, this may come in the form of images you have developed, and perhaps some `#ffffff pieces of art, as well as samples of previous works.`

 ## Technologies Used: